codyd51/Hermes/README.md

 * Fix messages popping up over one another

-* Possible Kik integration, if I ever figure out how to send a kik message programmatically ( :( )
+DONE - * Possible Kik integration, if I ever figure out how to send a kik message programmatically ( :( )

+* Refactor into subprojects

 * Don't show messages if they're outgoing